Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at $O(\alpha_{s} \alpha_{em})$: : Single-emission single-scattering kernel: Virtual photon corrections with a quark and anti-quark in final state

-Next, we consider the interference diagram with virtual photon as shown in Fig.~\ref{fig:kernel3_g_gqqm_qqph_phqqm}(a).
-Since the diagram is identical to Fig.~\ref{fig:kernel3_ph_phqqm_qqg_gqqm}(a), except that the photon propagator and the gluon propagator are interchanged between the amplitude side and the complex conjugate side, therefore, the hadronic tensor is the same as given in Eq.~\ref{eq:kernel3_ph_phqqm_qqg_gqqm_wf_final_a}.
+The diagram is identical to Fig.~\ref{fig:kernel3_ph_phqqm_qqg_gqqm}(a), except that the photon propagator and the gluon propagator are interchanged between the amplitude side and the complex conjugate side, therefore, the hadronic tensor is the same as that given in Eq.~\ref{eq:kernel3_ph_phqqm_qqg_gqqm_wf_final_a}.

-Similarly, the interference diagram shown in Fig.~\ref{fig:kernel3_g_gqqm_qqph_phqqm}(b) is identical to Fig.~\ref{fig:kernel3_ph_phqqm_qqg_gqqm}(b), except that the photon propagator and the gluon propagator are interchanged between the amplitude side and the complex conjugate side, therefore, the hadronic tensor is the same as given in Eq.~\ref{eq:kernel3_ph_phqqm_qqg_gqqm_wf_final_b}.
+Similarly, the interference diagram shown in Fig.~\ref{fig:kernel3_g_gqqm_qqph_phqqm}(b) is identical to Fig.~\ref{fig:kernel3_ph_phqqm_qqg_gqqm}(b), except that the photon propagator and the gluon propagator are interchanged between the amplitude side and the complex conjugate side; therefore, the hadronic tensor is the same as given in Eq.~\ref{eq:kernel3_ph_phqqm_qqg_gqqm_wf_final_b}.

-\section{$\mbox{}$\!\!\!\!\!\!: Single-emission single-scattering kernel: virtual photon corrections with two quarks in the final state}
+\section{$\mbox{}$\!\!\!\!\!\!: Single-emission single-scattering kernel: Virtual photon corrections with two quarks in the final state}

-This section summarizes the calculation of all possible diagrams contributing to kernel-4.
-The diagrams consist of two quarks in the final state with an in-medium quark exchange with the medium.
+The possible diagrams at $\mathcal{O}(\alpha_s\alpha_{\rm em})$ involving a virtual photon with two quarks in the final state are given in Fig.~\ref{fig:SESS_diagram_virtual_photon_qq_final_state} below.
+There are a total of four possible diagrams leading to photon correction at $\mathcal{O}(\alpha_{em}\alpha_s)$.
+The in-medium quark exchanged with the medium is considered to be a Glauber quark.
 Each forward scattering diagram consists of a photon propagator and a gluon propagator leading to correction $\mathcal{O}(\alpha_{em}\alpha_s)$.

 The hadronic tensor associated with the forward scattering diagram [Fig.~\ref{fig:kernel4_ph_phqqm_qgqm_g_both}(a)] is given as